 05.02.03.04 Step 2.3.4: FDS3 Ignition Source Screening

-This screening step is only performed for findings in the Fire Confinement ategory.
+This screening step is only performed for findings in the Fire Confinement Category.
 The approach is similar to that in Step 2.3.3, except that the two compartments that are separated by a degraded barrier are combined into a larger virtual compartment.
 The floor area of the virtual compartment is equal to the sum of the floor areas of the compartments that are combined.
 The ceiling height of the new compartment can conservatively be assumed as the lower of the ceiling heights of the compartments that are combined.
 The latter may be overly conservative if the exposed compartment is significantly taller than the exposing compartment and comparable or larger in area.
 In this case, the analyst may consider determining whether any of the ignition source fires postulated in the exposing compartment would be capable of generating a damaging HGL in the exposed compartment.
 Ignition sources that only lead to fires with a maximum HRR that is insufficient to cause a damaging HGL can then be screened.

 05.02.03.05 Step 2.3.5: Screening Check